The-Marcy-Lab-School/react-express-auth/ABOUT.md

 Each of these sub-directories has its own `package.json` file with its own dependencies and scripts.

-The root of the project also has a `package.json` file for quickly building/running the full project.
+The root of the project also has a `package.json` file.
+It has no dependencies but does include some scripts for quickly getting the project started.

 ### Configure your environment variables